frederickf/presentable/README.md

 ### pageDivider
 Identifies how slides and nested slides are separated.
 If any character other than `c` is used, then the Parent and child pages in the TOC will be separated by that value.
 If `c` is used, then an ascending slide counts will be displayed instead showing parent and child counts.

 This configuration only applies to presentation frameworks that support nested slides (like reveal.js).
-Flat presentations will always show the ascending slide.
+Flat presentations will always show the ascending slide count.

 ```
 presentable.toc({